d-khan/assembly/practise.md

 - Create a function and pass an array as an argument.
 You might have to do some research.
 The function should return the max value of the array.

 # Implement Bubble sort - pseudocode
-> Use atleast 5 elements array
+> Use atleast 5 random integers
 ```
 procedure bubble_sort(array : list of sortable items, n : length of list)
     do